biojava/biojava.github.io/_wikis/BioJava:CookBook:Services:Qblast.md

 RemotePairwiseAlignmentService) to manage the connection to the QBlast service, submission of requests and fetching of results.
-To do so, it needs a sequence (represented by either a string, a RichSequence object or a GID) and a RemoteQBlastServiceProperties object.
+To do so, it needs a sequence (represented by either a string, a RichSequence object or a GID) and a RemoteQBlastAlignmentProperties object.
 This class implements RemotePairwiseAlignmentProperties and it is use to set which program and which database to use for the analysis.
 Right now, it can't much make use of other parameters of the QBlast service but the methods